cdjq/DFRobot_C4001/README.md

    * @retval pwm1  When no target is detected, the duty cycle of the output signal of the OUT pin ranges from 0 to 100
    * @retval pwm2  After the target is detected, the duty cycle of the output signal of the OUT pin ranges from 0 to 100
    * @retval timer The value ranges from 0 to 255, corresponding to timer x 64ms
-   *         For example, timer=20, it takes 20*64ms=1.28s for the duty cycle to change from pwm1 to pwm2.
+   * @n      For example, timer=20, it takes 20*64ms=1.28s for the duty cycle to change from pwm1 to pwm2.
    */
   sPwmData_t getPwm(void);